lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     pair_coeff * * reaxCHOFe.ff Si O
     fix myqeq all qeq/reaxff 1 0.0 10.0 1.0e-6 reaxff maxiter 400

-..  container:: justify

 Here, the *pair_style reaxff* is used with no control file.
 The *safezone* and *mincap* keywords have been added to avoid memory allocation issues, which sometimes can trigger the segmentation faults and *bondchk* failed errors.

-..  container:: justify

 The *pair_coeff* uses
 the |reaxCHOFe| file, which must be downloaded and saved within *RelaxSilica/*.
 For consistency with the masses and the *silica.data* file, the atoms of type 1 are set as silicon (Si), and the atoms of type 2 as oxygen (O).

-..  container:: justify

 Finally, the *fix qeq/reaxff* is used to perform charge equilibration :cite:`rappe1991charge`.
 The charge equilibration occurs at every step.
 The values 0.0 and 10.0 are the low and the high cutoffs, respectively, and :math:`1.0 \text{e} -6` is a tolerance.
 Finally, *maxiter* sets an upper limit to the number of attempts to equilibrate the charge.

 .. admonition:: Note
     :class: info